jglanz/AMD_OC_Ryzen/README.md

 If you load the included file, Auto+TB-CSM.bin, from within BIOS v2.10 (see motherboard manual on how to do this), you will have the stock settings.
 The Auto portion refers to the fact that XMP has not been set, but left at Auto.
 Do note that this v2.10 settings file has manually reduced fan speeds; please adjust as necessary.

 Also, on the Advanced\AMD PBS page, in addition to enabling TB, the PCIe lanes were set to Gen3.
 Reportedly the Gen3 setting is better for maxmizing performance for currently available GPUs.
 Experiment with the Gen3 vs Auto setting and see what works best for your build.
+Except for these discussed items, all other BIOS settings were stock.

 |                    |              |
 | ------------------ | ------------ |